pippinbarr/cart253/README.md

 ## [💫 Guides](./guides/)

-A set of guides to help you know how to do the right thing.
-Like debug, or meeting the course's programming style requirements.
+Guides to help you know how to do the right thing.
+Like how to debug, or how to the course's programming style requirements.

 ## [💎 Resources](./resources.md)